sbc100/webports/README.rst

 5. Optionally include a patch file (nacl.patch).
 See below for the recommended way to generate this patch.
-6. Add the invocation of your script, and any dependencies to the top level Makefile.
+6. Add the new package, and any dependencies to the top level Makefile.
 7. Make sure your package builds for all architectures::

      $ ./make_all.sh <PACKAGE_NAME>